 Here’s where you should FOR SURE have your keywords placed:

-Did you realize your blog actually has TWO titles?
-It does!
+2. Meta Data – Did you know that your blog actually has TWO titles?
 There is the page title (mentioned above) and the meta title.
 Metadata is what gets served to the SERP’s and every single page and website has a meta title and meta description.

 Here is what metadata looks like when you search for something on Google: